 - Height: 21 - 25 inches

-- Color: The Border Collies coat can be maintained by brushing 2 – 4 times a week.
+- Color: The Boxer coat can be maintained by brushing 2 – 4 times a week.
 They are average shedders and will require more brushing during seasonal changes.
 Bathe only when necessary.

 The Boxer breed is highly intelligent, energetic, friendly and loyal.
 They love to be around their family and can be very protective when provoked.
 Boxers love to run and play, so adequate exercise is very important for this breed.
 Training this breed will be very beneficial to the owners for when they are full grown.
 They make a great family dog!